nikmash711/nikkie-pawfiles-client/README.md

 ## Tech Stack:
 Full-stack app with React for the frontend, Redux for state management, Node/Express for the backend, and MongoDB for the database

+## Future Updates
+:point_right: Users can upload photos and files directly from their device rather than needing to provide a URL to an image
+:point_right: Users will provide emails at login and can consequently reset passwords if they're unable to login
+:point_right: Users will have a more convenient way of accessing their pet's full vaccination, prescription, and doctor history depending on the posts they've created
+:point_right: Users can filter their posts by date